 Family Based Treatment (FBT) is also referred to as Maudsley Approach.
 This is an evidence-based treatment to help adolescents suffering with an eating disorder.
 FBT utilizes a team approach which includes a pediatrician, psychiatrist and therapist.

-As one of the only two dietitians in the area that have received this specialized training, it is important to me that when working with your child and family I am up to date on the evidence based treatments, enabling me to provide the best possible care available.
+As one of only a few dietitians in the area that have received this specialized training, it is important to me that when working with your child and family I am up to date on the evidence-based treatments, enabling me to provide the best possible care available.